jawah/niquests/docs/user/advanced.rst

 -------------------------

 With the default Transport Adapter in place, Requests does not provide any kind of non-blocking IO.
-The :attr:`Response.content <requests.Response.content>` property will block until the entire response has been downloaded.
+The :attr:`Response.content <niquests.Response.content>` property will block until the entire response has been downloaded.
 If you require more granularity, the streaming features of the library (see :ref:`streaming-requests`) allow you to retrieve smaller quantities of the